Breakfast Donuts

 Step 1- Mix the dry ingredients.
 In a large mixing bowl, add the dry ingredients and mix well.

 Step 2- Make the donut batter.
-Whisk the milk, vanilla extract, and egg/flax egg in a small bowl.
+Whisk the milk, vanilla extract, and egg in a small bowl.
 Pour into the dry mixture.
-Add the melted nut butter and mix well until a batter is formed.
+Add the almond butter and mix until just combined.

 Step 3- Bake the donuts.
-Transfer the batter to the greased 12-count doughnut pan or muffin tin and bake for 20-30 minutes in a preheated oven at 350°F. Remove it from the oven once you see a golden brown color on top and a toothpick comes on clean.
+Transfer the batter to the greased 12-count doughnut pan or muffin tin and bake for 18-20 minutes.
+Remove from the oven once you see a golden brown color on top and a toothpick comes out clean.

 Step 4- Cool them down.
-Let the donuts sit in the pan for roughly 5 minutes before transferring to a wire rack to cool completely.
+Let the donuts sit in the pan for about 5 minutes, then transfer them to a wire rack to cool completely.

 breakfast donuts stacked.

 • Avoid overbaking the donuts.
 For soft, cakey donuts, bake until the toothpick comes out clean.
 Any longer, and you’ll end up with dry and dense donuts.
-Remember, they will continue to cook as they cool down.
+Remember, they will continue to cook as they cool down (called carryover cooking).

 Storage instructions

 To store.
-Store leftovers in an airtight container on your kitchen top for 3 to 4 days.
+Store leftovers in an airtight container at room temperature for up to 4 days.
+You can also keep them in the fridge for up to 1 week.

 a glazed breakfast doughnut.